-- Working Capital Detail: While some analysts break down working capital into detail (inventory, deferred taxes, payables etc.), it is a pointless exercise unless you feel that you can bring some specific information that lets you forecast the details. - Working Capital Volatility: Changes in non-cash working capital from year to year tend to be volatile.
-So, building of the change in the most recent year is dangerous.
-It is better to either estimate the change based on working capital as a percent of sales, while keeping an eye on industry averages. - Negative Working Capital: Some firms have negative noncash working capital.
+- Working Capital Detail: While some analysts break down working capital into detail, it is a pointless exercise unless you feel that you can bring some specific information that lets you forecast the details. - 2.
+Working Capital Volatility: Changes in non-cash working capital from year to year tend to be volatile.
+It is better to either estimate the change based on working capital as a percent of sales, while keeping an eye on industry averages. - Negative Working Capital: Some firms have negative non-cash working capital.
 Assuming that this will continue into the future will generate positive cash flows for the firm and will get more positive as growth increases.